Business process outsourcing has become incredibly popular with companies ranging from Fortune 500s to startups over the last two decades.

 Due to the highly competitive environment, many organizations have to adjust their policies to prevent them from losing business to more trustworthy organizations.

-Transparency also results in better partnerships between clients and suppliers, which is required for business innovation and better investment options (due to access to information).
+Transparency also results in better partnerships between clients and suppliers, which leads to business innovation and better investment options (due to access to information).

 Other countries are also expected to come out with more transparency policies for the outsourcing industry over the next few years.